Touwin10/book-management-api/README.md

 ## Simple Book Management API

-This is a sample book management API using:
+This is a sample CRUD book management API using:

 - Mongodb
 - NodeJS
 - Express
 - Swagger
+- TypeScript
+- TypeORM

 ## Requirements